JoseQuintas/hwgui_fork/samples/Readme.txt

- htrack.prg          Y                        Demo of HTRACK class as substitute for Windows only HTRACKBAR icons.prg           Y                        Icons and background bitmaps icons2.prg          Y                        Icons and bitmaps using hex values iesample.prg 2) 5)  N       N                Sample of ActiveX container for the IE browser object. memocmp.prg.
+ htrack.prg          Y                        Demo of HTRACK class as substitute for Windows only HTRACKBAR icons.prg           Y                        Icons and background bitmaps icons2.prg          Y                        Icons and bitmaps using hex values memocmp.prg.
 Y                        Edit and compare memo's an get size menumod.prg         Y                        Handling menu items while run-time in dialogs. modtitle.prg        Y                        Sample for modifying a main window title in HWGUI